PC-Toolbox/PC-Toolbox/README.md

 - [x] Is my version stable for the public?
 - [x] Is my version well thought out and secure?
-- [x] Does my version have any errors with compatibillity?
 - [x] Did I put effort into my version?

-## Scripts
-There are scripts that users can add and run within the app.